AI Infrastructure Sovereignty: Telemetry as the Foundation of Control and Visibility

-As AI infrastructure spans multiple operators, vendors, and jurisdictions, telemetry itself becomes a sovereignty boundary.
-While automation and agentic control require sharing fine-grained telemetry across domains, unrestricted data exchange risks exposing sensitive operational and regulatory information.
-Recent work on governed telemetry data sharing shows that sovereignty can be preserved through policy-enforced data access, anonymization, and context-aware controls, rather than through isolation.
-By attaching usage policies directly to telemetry streams and enforcing stakeholder-specific, time-bound, and location-aware access rules, it becomes possible to support cross-domain automation while retaining operational authority and regulatory compliance.
-This approach reinforces the view that sovereignty is exercised through control mechanisms embedded in infrastructure workflows, not through static ownership alone \cite{Mitrovska2025DataGovernance}.
+As AI infrastructure spans multiple operators, vendors, and jurisdictions, telemetry itself becomes a sovereignty boundary whose governance requires as much attention as the physical infrastructure it monitors.
+Automation and agentic control across domain boundaries require sharing fine-grained telemetry --- power state, network topology, workload placement, carbon intensity --- with counterparts in adjacent domains.
+Unrestricted sharing of this data, however, exposes sensitive operational information: traffic matrices reveal workload patterns and customer behavior; power draw profiles reveal training schedules and model sizes; fault histories reveal infrastructure vulnerabilities.
+In environments where AI infrastructure is operated by or on behalf of government agencies, critical services, or strategically sensitive industries, this exposure is a direct sovereignty risk.

-The effectiveness of telemetry, however, depends critically on data quality, freshness, and synchronization.
-Irregular sampling, missing measurements, or vendor-specific representations can distort the perceived system state and lead to incorrect or unsafe decisions \cite{Cruzes2026}.
-Freshness is particularly important in AI environments, where power draw and thermal conditions can change on sub-second timescales.
-Decisions based on stale telemetry may violate safety margins, destabilize power systems, or undermine sustainability objectives \cite{choukse2025powerstab}.
-Synchronization across domains adds further complexity, as compute, cooling, and optical metrics must be temporally aligned to capture causal relationships rather than coincidental correlations \cite{Cruzes2026}.
+Recent work on governed telemetry data sharing shows that cross-domain automation and sovereignty can be reconciled through policy-enforced access controls rather than through isolation~\cite{Mitrovska2025DataGovernance}.
+By attaching usage policies directly to telemetry streams --- specifying which stakeholders can access which measurements, under what time constraints, at what geographic granularity, and for what automated purposes --- it becomes possible to support cross-domain control while retaining operational authority and regulatory compliance.
+A telemetry stream that exposes aggregate carbon intensity at a regional level for sustainability scheduling, while withholding site-level power draw and workload composition from external systems, enables cooperation without disclosure.
+Enforcing these policies at the stream level rather than through post-hoc access controls ensures that sovereignty constraints are embedded in the infrastructure workflow rather than dependent on contractual agreements between operators.